Making your own teething biscuits are easy and economical when using these teething biscuit recipes.

 - Dash each of cinnamon and nutmeg

-After you have creamed those ingredients, slowly add the flour and spices as you pulse the mixer in an up and down motion to keep the beaters from throwing the flour everywhere.
-If your child is sensitive to wheat, you can alter this teething biscuit recipe so that you get wheat free teething biscuits, by using oat or barley flour instead.
+After creaming those ingredients, slowly add the flour and spices as you pulse the mixer in an up-and-down motion to keep the beaters from throwing the flour everywhere.
+If your child is sensitive to wheat, you can alter this teething biscuit recipe so that you get wheat-free teething biscuits by using oat or barley flour instead.

 At this point, you want to check your dough.
 If it seems too tough, keeping in mind that the goal of most teething biscuit recipes is a hard cookie, you can add just a splash of water or milk.
 If the dough seems too sticky, add just a tad bit more flour.
 Once the dough has formed, you can roll it out and use cookie cutters to make different shapes.
-Alternatively, you can mold the dough into flattened ball shapes or flattened logs if you like.
+Alternatively, if you like, you can mold the dough into flattened ball shapes or flattened logs.

 Leave the shaped cookies on waxed or parchment paper overnight, and then bake at 325° Fahrenheit for twenty-five to thirty-five minutes.
-Before taking the cookies out of the oven, check them with a fork or knife to make sure they are as hard as you would like.
-Of course, you want to let these homemade teething biscuits cool completely before allowing your little one have a taste.
+Before taking the cookies out of the oven, check them with a fork or knife to ensure they are as hard as you would like.
+Of course, you want to let these homemade teething biscuits cool completely before allowing your little one to taste them.

 If you do not want to give your baby egg or honey before one year, here is a recipe without eggs